Product

 4. Click and conversion tracking – the platform provides detailed analytics on how many times an ad was clicked and what actions shoppers took afterward, such as making a purchase.
 Implementing conversion tracking helps calculate ROI and identify areas for improvement.

-6 Amazon PPC Best Practices
+6 Amazon PPC Best Practices That Control Spend and Sales

 Use high-resolution, professional images that clearly show your product from multiple angles.
 Follow Amazon’s image guidelines, which typically include having a pure white background, showing the product occupying at least 85% of the frame, and avoiding additional text or graphics in the main image.
 In addition to standard product images, include lifestyle images that show the product in use.

-The third Amazon PPC best practice is experimenting with different ad formats such as Sponsored Products, Sponsored Brands, and Sponsored Displays to see which performs best for your products.
 You can also test various bidding strategies, such as dynamic and fixed bids, to determine what works best for your goals.
 A/B testing can help you determine which ad elements work best, including ad copies, images, and headlines.
-Data-based optimization can significantly improve the ad’s performance.
+Use test results to make one decision at a time: keep the format that brings sales at an acceptable ACoS, pause variants with clicks but no orders, and test new creatives only after the targeting is clean.

-#4 Leverage automated campaigns
+#4 Use automated campaigns for keyword discovery

 Product targeting isn’t limited to direct competitors.
 You can also target products that complement yours.
 For instance, if you sell phone cases, you could target ads on smartphone product pages.
 This cross-selling approach helps you tap into an audience interested in related items, increasing the potential for additional sales.